 Once a Protection Order is made the court must send a copy to the Family Court nearest to where the victim lives.
 The order then has the same status as a final Protection Order issued by the Family Court.

-Judges in the District Court can also make a temporary Protection Order against anyone who breaches a Police Safety Order, if the person at risk doesn’t object (see “Police Safety Orders: Immediate, short-term protection against family violence” in this chapter).
+Judges in the District Court can also make a temporary Protection Order against anyone who breaches a Police Safety Order, if the person at risk doesn’t object (see: “Police Safety Orders: Immediate, short-term protection against family violence”).